djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+2 Apr 2013 | Unless you're Nunu, you won't hear from me for a few days.
+Going under to finish Git for Publishers.
+Check my [commits](http://github.com/gwenbell) if you're wanting to play in code!
+Or find me on [http://socialno.de](http://socialno.de/) (accessible by CJDNS) where I'll be blowing off steam for five minutes per day.

 1 Apr 2013 | This city.
 Is.

 1 Apr 2013 |  Moved into new apt in Bed-Stuy.
 Settling in with yoga and the sounds of a construction crew.